shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Write code that matters.

-`Core-Lib` delegates operations that frequently repeat into tools and decorators such as  `Cache`, `Transform Data`, `RuleValidator`, etc. Leaving you to to focus on the problem at hand.
+`Core-Lib` delegates operations that frequently repeat into tools and decorators such as  `Cache`, `Transform Data`, `RuleValidator`, etc. Leaving you to focus on the problem at hand.

 #### Short learning curve.

-`Core-Lib` provides out-of-the-box a tiny subset of simple tools that make it easy to master.
+`Core-Lib` provides out-of-the-box a tiny subset of simple tools that are easy to master.

 #### Risk management